Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-HM-DDP line-searches over an expected cost reduction as in \cite{TassaIROS2012}, but an additional term related to the defects is suggested as below, { } where $w$ is the weight of the additional cost term. $dV$ plays a role of the merit function which trades off between minimizing cost and closing defects.
+where $\alpha$ is a scalar parameter.
+HM-iLQR line-searches over an expected cost reduction as used in \cite{TassaIROS2012}, but an additional term related to the defects is suggested as below, { } where $w$ is the weight of the additional cost term. $\Delta V$ plays a role of merit function which trades off between minimizing cost and closing defects.
 The ratio between the actual and expected reduction is,